 There’s some misinformation about the true origins of campfire bannock.
 I’m not a historian, so I won’t go into much detail about it, but I’d be remiss to not include at least a little information on where bannock actually comes from.

 Most people attribute bannock to the Indigenous People of Canada.
-Bannock actually originates from Scottland (“bannach” in Gaelic) and was brought to present-day Canada via fur traders and explorers.
+Bannock actually originates from Scotland (“bannach” in Gaelic) and was brought to present-day Canada via fur traders and explorers.
 It was made with flour (usually barley, peameal or oatmeal, and later, wheat), water, salt and lard (and occasionally baking powder).

 Conventional history says that bannock was introduced to Indigenous people by the Scots in the 18th and 19th centuries.
-That said, it’s been determined that most Indigenous groups already had some variation of bannock as staples in
+That said, it’s been determined that most Indigenous groups already had some variation of bannock as staples in their diet.

 Different Indigenous groups have different names for bannock: Inuit call it palauga, Mi’kmaq luskinikn, and Ojibwa ba‘wezhiganag (source).
 Indigenous people often used alternatives to flour, like corn and other plants, because they were more readily available than wheat.